snordgren/hydrogen/README.md

 # Hydrogen

-Hydrogen is a *single-function server* library; or in other words, an immutable, minimalistic HTTP abstraction mapping input requests to output responses.
+Hydrogen is a *server as a function* library: an immutable, minimal HTTP function mapping input requests to output responses.
 A basic server using Jetty as the backend can be created in just one line of code.

 	Jetty.start(request -> Response.ok().text("Hello, world!"));